 The Chemistry Of Nitrites And Nitrates

-When we eat foods that contain nitrates (such as leafy greens, beets, and carrots), our bodies convert them into nitrites.
+When we eat foods that contain nitrates (such as leafy greens, beets, and carrots), our bodies mostly excrete them as nitrates, but some are converted into nitrites.
 Once they’re in our bodies, nitrites can then be converted into other important chemicals, like nitric oxide (6).

 Nitric oxide is a gas that has many important functions in the human body.
 It helps regulate blood pressure, keeps the lining of our blood vessels healthy, and even plays a role in brain function.
-This means nitrates and nitrites are essential for our health.
+This means nitrates and nitrites are not inherently harmful for our health.
 However, problems with nitrites and nitrates arise when they are used as food additives.

 The Use Of Nitrites And Nitrates As Food Additives